Asif-Iqbal-Gazi/Distributed-Log-Processor/README.md

-# CS441_Homework1 - Asif Iqbal Gazi
+# Map Reduce - Asif Iqbal Gazi
-The goal of this homework is to solve a distributed computational task of processing large log files and generate distribution of various log statistics using map/reduce computational model.
+The goal of this project is to solve a distributed computational task of processing large log files and generate distribution of various log statistics using map/reduce computational model.

 AWS Deployment Movie Link : [Movie Link](https://youtu.be/vOn6nXUGfgU)